 I love trying to find new ways to stimulate my cats.
 From putting food in different containers that they have to solve to get their food to introducing them to different smells that stimulate their interests, I think that providing different types of enrichments is key to keeping my girls happy and healthy for many years to come.
 Part of this plan however, depends on me never using things, food or otherwise, that could harm them.
 In this post, I’m going to focus on the foods that we think are tasty but are quite toxic to our feline and canine friends.
 Of course, my cats would want me to point out that dogs are typically at higher risk because they have less refined tastes and are therefore more likely to sample human food.
-However, the reality is that you dogs and cats can be put at risk if they can access these toxic foods.
+However, the reality is that your dogs and cats can both be put at risk if they can access these toxic foods.

 Allium species are plants like onion, garlic, leek, and chives.
 In fairly low quantities these plants can basically destroy the animal’s red blood cells–red blood cells carry oxygen around our bodies and remove carbon dioxide from body cells and carry it to the lungs where it can expelled.
 The responsible components are organosulfoxides and, unfortunately, none of our usual treatments like cooking, drying, and processing do not eliminate the toxic effects.
 Symptoms may not appear for several days, but would include vomiting, diarrhea, abdominal pain, loss of appetite, and depression.
 Other symptoms will follow.
 Death is a very real possibility, so seek professional help immediately.